idanshal/sb-todo-app-tdp/README.md

 - Remove @Service from dependency class
   - Observe Spring Boot does not bootstrap successfully

-## Creating the Controller layer
+## Building our Controller layer

-- Create TodoController
+### Request mappings
+@RequestMapping, @GetMapping, @PostMapping, @PutMapping, @DeleteMapping map web requests to Spring Controller methods.

+- Add @RequestMapping to the controller class with the path "/api/todos"

 @RestController
-@RequestMapping
 - Add the following endpoints:
   - getTodos
   - getTodo
   - createTodo
   - updateTodo